bitmuster/AnyMate/README.txt

 I use this tool now on a daily basis for lots of years.
-It helps me to organize all my tasks while switching PC's, synchronise files and keep track of software that is not installed via Debian's package management.
+It helps me to organize all my tasks while switching PC's, synchronise files and keep track of software that is not installed via Debians package management.

 Prerequisites
 -------------
 AnyMate needs
 - python3
-- TCL/TK ( Package on Debian: python3-tk)
+- python3-gi : Python 3 bindings for gobject-introspection libraries

 Commandline: